reza-pishva/5-EnterExit-Php-Laravel/README.md

 # Power plant equipment entry and exit management software
-By clicking [here](https://reza-pishva.github.io/5-entering-exiting/) you can see some information related to this portfolio.
+By clicking [here](https://reza-pishva.github.io/5-entering-exiting/) you can see here some information related to this portfolio.